concerning the Old Testament and the New Testament, in regards

 Again yet another verse that says

-law is the Old Testament that was by
+law is the Old Testament that was given to us by Moses.
+Moses a mere

 the laws of the Old Testament and the teachings of Moses, but under the